Custom Polyethylene Hip Resurfacing

 IMPORTANT NOTICE: Custom Polyethylene Hip Resurfacings are currently only available on a custom basis.
 For more information, please contact The McMinn Centre here:

-Designed by pioneering orthopaedic surgeon Mr Derek McMinn, the Custom Polyethylene Hip Resurfacing is described as ‘the next generation of Hip Resurfacing’.
+Designed by pioneering orthopaedic surgeon Professor Derek McMinn, the Custom Polyethylene Hip Resurfacing is described as ‘the next generation of Hip Resurfacing’.
 The device offers an alternative bone conserving procedure for patients who show an allergy to metals.

 The aim of a new generation Hip Resurfacing is to use the successful bearing materials of the modern Total Hip Replacement (THR) in a bone conserving design.
-Mr McMinn and his team have been developing the new Polyethylene Hip Resurfacing prostheses for the past five years.
+Professor McMinn and his team have been developing the new Polyethylene Hip Resurfacing prostheses for the past five years.
 Extensive research and laboratory tests have led to the design of the Custom Polyethylene Hip Resurfacing.

 The acetabular cup is manufactured from highly cross-linked polyethylene, an extremely strong material that has a layer of Titanium porous coating on the outer surface to enable bone in-growth.
 Historic THR results show that this gives a long term fixation to the pelvis.
 The femoral component is the metal element of the prosthesis, made of a cobalt-chrome alloy which contains cobalt, chromium and molybdenum, and around 1% of different trace materials including carbon, silicon and nickel.
 As we know, metal-on-polyethylene articulations significantly reduce the metal debris from wear.